 • 10 ounces pasta of choice

-• 1 pound (16 ounces) cremini mushrooms, thinly sliced
+• 1 pound (16 ounces) cremini mushrooms thinly sliced, or other mushrooms

 • 4 cloves garlic, minced